SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructFilters.md

 The non-default constructor is responsible for initializing the filter using, if required, the information supplied in the @ref falaise::property_set and @ref datatools::service_manager objects.
-To illustrate the behaviour of filters, `MyFilter` takes a simple boolean switch to make it accept or reject all events.
-See the main module tutorial for full details of [implementing and using configurable parameters](@ref minimalconfigurablemodule}).
+We don't use this in `MyFilter` to keep things simple, but filters can be configured just as processing modules are as shown in the [tutorial on implementing and using configurable parameters](@ref minimalconfigurablemodule}).

 The `filter` member function performs the actual operation on the event, which is represented by a @ref datatools::things instance.
-It is passed via const reference because `filter` must only read data from the event.
-As noted above, [a later tutorial](@ref workingwitheventrecords) will cover the interface and use of @ref datatools::things.
+It is passed via const reference because a filter only ever needs to read data from the event.
+As noted above, [a later tutorial](@ref workingwitheventrecords) will cover the interface and use of @ref datatools::things to read data from the event.
+Instead of using the event data, we simply keep a count of the number of events processed and reject any that have an odd numbered count.
-We therefore don't do anything with the event, and simply return the value of our `yesOrNo_` parameter.

 Building and Running a Loadable Shared Library for a Filter
 ------------------------------------------------------------